|

 ultimately developed into the most competitive and long running league of

+the bunch.
 Baseball in the area can be traced back to

 the 1880s and 1890s when a Stevens Point team competed in a loosely